HTTPArchive/almanac.httparchive.org/src/content/en/2021/cms.md

 {{ figure_markup(
   image="cms-adoption-geo.png",
-  caption="CMS adoption by geography.", description="Bar chart showcasing the adoption of CMSs by geography, in the 10 countries with the largest amount of websites.
-In the US, 47% of mobile websites are built using a CMS, and 46% of desktop websites.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRzYkQYaBTpD5FKloDXsdb32Y2pjdxFZq_LoekECgTy53F-dRATm9wFFJ3dDVDS8_cGn0h2mKDBjgdM/pubchart?oid=2092976179&format=interactive", width=600, height=538, sheets_gid="1226921580", sql_file="cms_adoption_by_geo.sql"
+  caption="CMS adoption by country.", description="Bar chart showcasing the adoption of CMSs by geography, in the 10 countries with the largest amount of websites.
+In the US, 47% of mobile websites are built using a CMS, and 46% of desktop websites.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRzYkQYaBTpD5FKloDXsdb32Y2pjdxFZq_LoekECgTy53F-dRATm9wFFJ3dDVDS8_cGn0h2mKDBjgdM/pubchart?oid=2092976179&format=interactive", sheets_gid="1226921580", sql_file="cms_adoption_by_geo.sql", width=600, height=538
 ) }}

-Among the geographies with the highest number of websites, CMS adoption percentage is the highest in the US, Italy, and Spain, where 46% - 47% of mobile sites visited by users are built with a CMS.
+Among the geographies with the highest number of websites, CMS adoption percentage is the highest in the US, Italy, and Spain, where 46%–47% of mobile sites visited by users are built with a CMS.
 India and Brazil have the lowest adoption with only 35% and 37%.

 We can also split this data into <a hreflang="en" href="https://github.com/GoogleChrome/CrUX/blob/main/utils/countries.json">subregions</a> around the globe, sorted by the most popular regions, to better identify macro-trends: